03-JS/Extra-Enchantments-and-Curses/README.md

 # Extra-Enchantments-Curses
-Adds new Enchantments & Curses to Minecraft
+Adds 19 new Enchantments & 8 new Curses to Minecraft